Eobam/Eobam/README.md

 - 👋 Hi, I’m @Eobam
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java script
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on whatever
-- 📫 How to reach me ...
+- 📫 How to reach me: Email: elliottlieberman123@gmail.com

 <!---
 Eobam/Eobam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.